ourworldventures/ourworld_books_OLD/content/ow_znz_company/licenses/finance/psp.md

 ## What it means for Digital Nomads.

-What digital nomads gain from OurFintech solution is a fully integrated financial regulatory service within a wider package including licenses, technology, auditing services, tax reporting, and facility services.
+What digital nomads gain from OurWorld Company solution is a fully integrated financial regulatory service within a wider package including licenses, technology, auditing services, tax reporting, and facility services.